-- Devoting sufficient time and attention to his professional obligations for informed and balanced decision making. - Helping in bringing an independent judgment to bear on the Board's deliberations especially on issues of strategy, performance, risk management, resources, key appointments and standards of conduct. - Bringing an objective view in the evaluation of the performance of the Board and Management. - Updating and refreshing the skills, knowledge and familiarity with the Company. - Striving to attend every meeting of the Board and of the Board Committees. - Paying sufficient attention and ensuring that adequate deliberations are held before approving the related party transactions and assuring that the same are in the interest of the Company.
+- Devoting sufficient time and attention to his professional obligations for informed and balanced decision making. - Helping in bringing an independent judgment to bear on the Board's deliberations especially on issues of strategy, performance, key appointments and risk management. - Bringing an objective view in the evaluation of the performance of the Board and Management. - Updating and refreshing the skills, knowledge and familiarity with the Company. - Striving to attend every meeting of the Board and of the Board Committees. - Paying sufficient attention and ensuring that adequate deliberations are held before approving the related party transactions and assuring that the same are in the interest of the Company.